Professor of Social and Cultural Analysis, English; Chair of Social and Cultural Analysis

 "Pale Faces: Race, Religion, and Affect in Chaucer's Texts and Their Readers," Studies in the Age of Chaucer 23 (2001): 19-41.

-"Got Medieval?"
-Response to "History's Queer Touch: A Forum on Carolyn Dinshaw's Getting Medieval: Sexualities and Communities, Pre- and Postmodern."
+"History's Queer Touch: A Forum on Carolyn Dinshaw's Getting Medieval: Sexualities and Communities, Pre- and Postmodern."
+With Elizabeth Castelli, Rosemary Drage Hale, Amy Hollywood, Mark D. Jordan, Ann Pellegrini, and Angela Zito.
 Journal of the History of Sexuality 10 (2001): 202-212.

 Getting Medieval: Sexualities and Communities, Pre- and Postmodern.
 Series Q. Durham, NC: Duke University Press, 1999.